FirefoxUX/photon-library/README.md

 The purpose of this repository is to manage edits or issues of the Photon Sketch.app libraries.

+## Requirements

+- macOS 10.13
+- Sketch 51 or greater

 ## Use

 - Install [Sketch.app](https://www.sketchapp.com/)